SURFBOARDS FOR BEGINNERS

 Something we see on a regular basis here at Swell is from people with Snowboard experience, they assume that because they are good snowboarders: learning to surf will be easy and quick for them too.
 As a result, they want to skip the phase of learning on a bigger board.
 This will not speed up your surfing learning curve: in fact, it will do the opposite.
 You have to learn the basics: Paddle technique – catching waves – Riding the white water; All these things are best done on surfboard with more than 60 litres of volume.

-Durability is another factor to consider for beginner surfboards, because you’ll probably end up knocking the board around a bit while you’re learning which is why you might want to go with something durable.
+Durability is another factor to consider for beginner surfboards because you’ll probably end up knocking the board around a bit while you’re learning, which is why you might want to go with something durable.

 BEGINNER SURFBOARDS CONSTRUCTION TYPES